Novel writing software for long books, sagas, or sprawling worlds

 The World Bible

-While you write.
+Built while you write.

-The Arm of Orion — World Bible
+The Arm of Orion · World Bible

-World Bible · Compiled automatically
+World Bible · Built as you write

 The Arm of Orion